Mahmoud3177Khaled/Mahmoud3177Khaled/README.md

 ## Multilingual Proficiency:
 - Harboring a varied and unique mixture of languages including English, a must / Arabic, a cultural heritage / German, a really challenging one 😅
-- Exploring new frontiers in Russian and Italian soon to be added to the mix 😋
+- Exploring new frontiers in Russian, soon to be added to the mix 😋

 ## Personal Attributes: